 The rainwater goods have not been comprehensively inspected due to the height restriction and that the weather was also dry.

-The Upvc fascia and soffit appeared to be in good condition.
-However, due to the height restriction, we cannot determine if the joints and seals are intact.
+The timber fascia and soffit need repair works.
+Due to the height restriction, we cannot determine the extent of the timber rot or decay.